'I’ll make it': 94-year-old Sask. man goes the distance for children’s hospitals

 Atchison said his involvement with the Saskatoon Shriners, a social group dedicated to providing care for children and families in need, for the last 50 years is what inspired him to walk for this cause.

-He said he plans on walking about 5 kilometres a day and will be stopping at towns along Highway 11 to raise awareness about what the hospitals do.
+He said he plans on walking about five kilometres a day and will be stopping at towns along Highway 11 to raise awareness about what the hospitals do.

 Atchison said he chose to walk to Regina because he was born and raised there.